dennisnyamweya/Instagram/README.md

 # Instagram Django Clone
-#### {Brief description of application}, {Date of current version}
+####  A clone of the website for the popular photo app Instagram, 2019
 #### By **{List of contributors}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{This is  a clone of the website for the popular photo app Instagram.It has the features of following,unfollowing,liking,unliking and seeing other peoples profiles.
 ## Setup/Installation Requirements
-* This is a great place
+* git clone
 * to list setup instructions
 * in a simple
 * easy-to-understand